KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Example Kinematic Diagram and D-H Frame Assignment

-Below is an example kinematic diagram and D-H frame assignment of a simple robotic manipulator with revolute joints:
+Below is the kinematic diagram and D-H frame assignment of the articulated manipulator with a twisting joint and 2 revolute joints:

+ANGELO PALAGAY DITO